 Growing cacti and other succulent plants can be an addictive pastime!
 Cacti are collectible and, like many of their succulent counterparts, are ideal for sunny windowsills.

-Cacti are associated with the desert, and many thrive in Central and South America regions.
+Cacti are associated with deserts, and many thrive in Central and South America.
 Others come from as far north as Canada, and many are even native to the rainforests.
 Like Bromeliads, many cacti are epiphytes, and the forest-dwelling species grow over forest trees.
 Desert-dwelling cacti can survive for really long periods without rainfall.
 They get their moisture from dew or mist and store nutrients and moisture in their tissues.

 The word "succulent" means "juicy."
-Succulent plants have leaves or stems filled with juices, stored water, and nutrients that allow the plant to grow.
-These leaves allow the plant to withstand harsh conditions all over the world.
+Succulent plants have leaves or stems filled with juices, stored water, and nutrients that support growth.
+These leaves enable the plant to withstand harsh conditions worldwide.
 Usually, these leaves have a glossy or leathery appearance, and the texture helps protect them from excessive moisture loss.

 Cacti bodies are usually spherical or cylindrical.
 Opuntias have round, segmented stems, while Epiphyllums have stems resembling strap-shaped leaves.
 Many cacti have prominent spines, barbs, or bristles, and some have woolly hair.
 All cacti have spines.
 Even though they might be so small, they are insignificant.
-It is not always appreciated that all cacti flowers bloom regularly if they are well looked after.
+It is not always appreciated that all cacti flowers bloom regularly when well cared for.

 Cacti and Succulents in the Home

 Many succulent plants can be grown in your home, some of which are among the easiest plants to care for.
-They are great plants for beginners, but as with any gardening and houseplant growing, you must know what you are doing and dealing with to grow them well.
+They are great plants for beginners, but, as with any gardening or houseplant growing, you must know what you are doing and what you are dealing with to grow them well.

 Cacti and succulents make a great display, from the beautiful Nopalxochia ackermannii (Disocactus ackermannii) and the large flowers of the Epiphyllums (Orchid Cactus) to the weird and wonderful Astrophytum asterias (Sea Urchin Cactus) or the hairy Cephalocereus senilis (Old Man Cactus).
-It is a shame that these plants are not cultivated more often!
+Unfortunately, these plants are not cultivated more often.
 They are undemanding and will withstand most maltreatment except for overindulgence.
-Overindulgence accounts for those sitting around all dusty on people's windowsills or mushy and rotting from overwatering.
+Overindulgence results in plants sitting around, dusty on people's windowsills, or mushy and rotting from overwatering.
 They also need bright light, fresh air, and a cool, dry winter rest.

 Forest cacti tend to trail and have large flowers.
 This makes them perfect for individual displays in hanging baskets.
 The desert types have interesting shapes and textures and can be highlighted in a grouped display.
-Planting a group of succulents or cacti in one larger bowl is very effective.
-Larger plants like Aloes and Agaves look best in a pot of their own.
+Planting a group of succulents or cacti in a single larger bowl is highly effective.
+Larger plants, such as Aloes and Agaves, look best in their own pots.

 Any large shallow pot can be used as an excellent pot for a cactus or succulent garden.
-You want to select plants of the same size with similar care requirements.
-These plants require a lot of light, so ensure your chosen container fits near a window.
-A layer of fine grit over the compost gives an attractive yet dry surface for the cacti in the pot.
+Select plants of the same size with similar care requirements.
+These plants require ample light, so ensure your chosen container is placed near a window.
+A layer of fine grit on top of the compost provides an attractive yet dry surface for the cacti in the pot.
 You can place clean pebbles between the plants to increase the desert effect.

 Some cacti look attractive in little pots all in a row.
-For example, the mutant cultivars of Gymnocalycium mihanovichii are great this way because they have different colored heads.
+For example, mutant cultivars of Gymnocalycium mihanovichii are valuable in this regard because they have different-colored heads.

 Caring for Cacti and Succulents

-Most succulents and cacti require a lot of light.
+Most succulents and cacti require ample light.
 They are suitable for the sunniest spots in your home.
-If you build some shelves across a sunny window, you will provide them with what they love.
-You want to be sure to turn the plants regularly to ensure all sides get equal sunny exposure.
+If you install shelves by a sunny window, you will provide them with what they love.
+You want to be sure to turn the plants regularly to ensure all sides receive equal sunlight.

-Every garden center has a great collection of cacti and succulents you can grow in your home.
+Every garden center offers a great selection of cacti and succulents you can grow at home.
 Like the forest-growing Schlumbergera x buckleyi (Christmas Cactus), some cacti are sold as seasonal or gift plants in department stores.
-It is best to buy cacti already in flower because it takes years for this to happen.
-You should check them over and ensure they are sound and have no trace of rot, shriveled, or dry areas.
+It is best to buy cacti already in flower, as it takes years for this to occur.
+You should check them over and ensure they are sound, with no signs of rot, shriveling, or dry areas.
 They should be just the right size for their pot, and you should make sure that they are not exposed to drafts when you get them home.

 If you purchase desert cacti, ensure they are planted in well-drained compost.
 They should be well watered with tepid water in spring and summer.
-However, the compost should be allowed to dry almost completely in the winter months, especially if it is cool.
-This enables the cacti to go dormant.
+However, the compost should be allowed to dry almost entirely in the winter months, especially if it is cool.
+This enables cacti to enter dormancy.

-There are 50 or more families of plants that can be considered succulents.
+There are 50 or more plant families that can be considered succulents.
 They should be watered freely in the summer, but only when their compost becomes dry.
-In the winter, they tolerate temperatures around 50 º F (10 ºC).
-You should fertilize with well-diluted fertilizer every few weeks in the summer, and they prefer fresh air instead of humidity.
+In winter, they tolerate temperatures around 50°F (10 °C).
+You should fertilize with a well-diluted fertilizer every few weeks in summer, and they prefer fresh air rather than humidity.

 Desert cacti, forest cacti, and succulents can all be grown together.
 They make stunning displays for your houseplant collection.
 They do not take much care, but you still need to know what they like and need.